adfresca/sdk-unity/README.md

 ## Dynamic Targeting

 ### Custom User Profile

 Nudge SDK provides two tracking methods for custom user profile attributes: Custom Parameter and Event Counter.
 Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user's specific event in the app. (ex: play count, a number of gacha count).

-You can use custom paramters and/or event counters to create and target segments, or monitor their activities in real time.
-Also you can achieve better campaign performance when targeting users with more filters.
+You can create segements using custom paramters and/or event counters then target them for campaigns and/or monitor their activities in real time.
+You can achieve better campaign performance when targeting specific users with more filters.
 (Nudge SDK collect values of default filters such as device id, language, country, app version, run_count, purchase_count, so you don’t need to define those values as custom parameters or event counters.)

 #### Custom Parameters